 Writing the Other aims to help authors at any point in their career path and from every background, including those who don’t fit the dominant paradigm.
 And including those who don’t have the money to pay us.
 To that end, in 2016 we created the Sentient Squid Scholarship Program.
 We call it that in secret honor of one of our early and continuing anonymous donors.

-In 2016 and 2017 we were able to provide over $7,000 in Sentient Squid scholarships to single mothers, disabled workers, and other deserving applicants.
+Since then we’ve been able to provide over $10,000 in Sentient Squid scholarships to single mothers, disabled workers, and other deserving applicants.
 Approximately 25% of our alumni benefited directly from gifts and grants enabling them to attend Writing the Other weekend intensives, multi-week courses, and specialized one-session Master Classes.

 We count the program a huge success, and the alumni who’ve benefited from the scholarship fund thus far have made us proud.
 Here are a few testimonials: